-The Interstate Compact for the Placement of Children addresses adoptions where a child is to be transferred across state lines.
+There are additional requirements to satisfy if you are adopting a child out of state.
+The Interstate Compact for the Placement of Children, which has existed for more than forty years, addresses adoptions where a child is to be transferred across state lines.
 It creates uniform legal and administrative procedures for interstate adoption matters.
-All U.S. states are members of the Compact.
-The Compact has existed for approx. forty years.
+All U.S. states are members of the Compact and follow the same procedures.
 The state where the child presently resides must approve of the transfer across the state lines for placement.
-A copy of the approval is then submitted to the court for filing.
-In order to get approval, a packet must be created containing key information on the child, the prospective parent(s) and the intended place of residence.
-For example, the child's social, medical, and educational history should be discussed.
+A copy of the approval is then submitted to the court for filing in the state where the adoption will ultimately take place.
+In order to get approval, a packet must be created with relevant information on the child or adoptee, the prospective parent(s) and the intended place of residence.